AOSSIE-Org/Info/Roles/SocialMediaManager.md

 ## Eligibility to be a Social Media Manager

-To be a content admin, you must:
+To be a social media manager, you must:
 * be an active AOSSIE student, mentor or admin.